matts-ch/benchmask/README.md

 Disclaimer:
 This is intentionally a very early publication.
 I will add more details and code, if someone is interested (agile publishing ;-))
+Filtration efficiency needs rescaling, but the relative values among the masks are OK.
 I am an employee from Sensirion, therefore It was obvious to choose these sensors